 VCCA2023 – Program Highlights

 The scientific program of VCCA2023 will combine interactive keynotes, featured and invited talks with scientific contributions to highlight the wide range of world-class research and hot topics in computational audiology.
-We are developing the program and more info will follow soon.
+Below are a selection of program highlights or continue to the full Conference program.

 Topic and Bio